builtwithrobots/roleboost/docs/CANDIDATE_ASSET_PRODUCTION_SKILL.md

 Claude states the Tier 1 and Tier 2 reads in plain language before proceeding -- one paragraph per tier, direct and specific.
 This is the AI Mirror output.
 It is for the superadmin's eyes only and does not appear in the candidate asset package file.

-### Step 3 -- Determine Story Type and Two Narrative Angles
+### Step 3 -- Determine Story Type and Two Narrative Perspectives

 Based on the AI Mirror read, Claude selects the candidate's primary story type from the list below.
-It then defines two distinct narrative angles -- not two tones of the same story, but two genuinely different framings that a candidate could choose between.
+It then defines two distinct narrative perspectives -- not two tones of the same story, but two genuinely different framings that a candidate could choose between.

 **Story types:**